Frequently Asked Questions

 Choix partners with an online pharmacy called HoneyBee Health.
 This independent, mail-order pharmacy dispenses other medications besides abortion pills, so you don’t have to worry about anyone knowing that you are receiving abortion medications by mail.
 HoneyBee is an accredited, certified pharmacy that maintains the highest confidentiality, security, and quality levels.
 Medications will arrive in a generic bubble mailer and only includes the pharmacy’s return address.

-Once you have texted with your Choix provider, they have reviewed your medical history, and you have signed the necessary consent forms, HoneyBee Health Pharmacy will ship your abortion pills via UPS Ground.
-Shipping times vary by which state you live in.
-Your medications should arrive within:
+Once you have texted with your Choix provider, they have reviewed your medical history, and you have signed the necessary consent forms, HoneyBee Health Pharmacy will ship your abortion pills via FedEx, unless you are shipping to a P.O.
+Box, in which case your order will be shipped via USPS.
+Your medications should arrive within 3-5 business days.

 Want to receive the the medications more quickly?
 Choix and HoneyBee Health Pharmacy offer expedited shipping for an additional $25, and you should receive your medication within 1-2 business days.